Skip to main content

 5. Visualizing the Fourier Terms

-Visulalizing Fourier Terms.
+Visualizing Fourier Terms.

 Each term in a Fourier series adds a new sine or cosine wave to the signal.